 (sexual) On February 14, 2016, a 12-year-old female passenger was allegedly sexually assaulted and physically battered by a male crew.

 The man (Rudy Samuel Santos Hernandez, working on the ship as cabin attendant) found the girl alone in her cabin and took advantage of the situation.
 She later shared the incident with her legal guardian (grandfather), with whom she was traveling on a 7-day Caribbean cruise from Miami.

 (law news) On September 22, 2016, a lawsuit was filed against the shipowner MSC Crociere SA.

 |28 January 2016||Crew / Passenger Deaths|

 On January 28, 2016, the ship was docked in call port Roseau Dominica.
-On a independently booked Trafalgar Falls excursion ashore, at ~ 11 am, the tour bus carrying MSC cruise ship passengers crashed.
+On an independently booked Trafalgar Falls excursion ashore, at ~ 11 am, the tour bus carrying MSC cruise ship passengers crashed.
 The traffic accident resulted in the dead of a 16-month-old baby boy and 7 injured passengers (2 Brazilian, 5 Italian).
-The injured were immediately ambulanced to Queen Margaret Hospital (Trafalgar).
+The injured were immediately transported by an ambulance to Queen Margaret Hospital (Trafalgar).

 |30 December 2013||Fire Accident|